CaptainDario/DaKanji-Dictionary/README.md

 First install the necessary requirements:

-* a python environment with all dependiencies in `requirements.txt` installed
+* a python environment with all dependiencies in `requirements.txt` installed.
+We recommend python 3.10.12, as this version is tested to work.
+Currently (19.11.2023), it seems that not everything works on 3.12.
   * Assure Cairo is installed and on path for cairocffi
   * Assure this environemnt is set as current environment (python3 defaults to this env.)
 * dart